Art-Tech-Pty-Ltd/litepaper/README.md

 ## Key Terms and Concepts

-### Prints
+### Mints
-In Art.Tech, "prints" refer to the individual tokens of a specific artwork.
-When an artist mints an artwork, they create the first "print."
-As the artwork is bought and traded, more prints can be minted, increasing the supply.
-Each print represents partial ownership of the artwork.
+In Art.Tech, "mints" refer to the individual tokens of a specific artwork.
+When an artist mints an artwork, they create the first "mint."
+As the artwork is bought and traded, more mints can be created, increasing the supply.
+Each mint represents partial ownership of the artwork.

 ### Rounds
 A "round" in Art.Tech is a competition period with a specific duration.
 Each round ends when the prize pool reaches a predetermined amount.
 During a round, artworks compete based on their trading volume.
 At the end of each round, prizes are distributed, and a new round begins.

 ### Bonding Curve
-The bonding curve is a mathematical formula used to determine the price of prints.
-As more prints of an artwork are minted (bought), the price increases.
-Conversely, as prints are burned (sold), the price decreases.
+The bonding curve is a mathematical formula used to determine the price of mints.
+As more mints of an artwork are created (bought), the price increases.
+Conversely, as mints are burned (sold), the price decreases.
 This creates a dynamic pricing model responsive to supply and demand.

 ### Trading Volume
-The trading volume for an artwork is the total value of all buy and sell transactions for that artwork's prints during a round.
+The trading volume for an artwork is the total value of all buy and sell transactions for that artwork's mints during a round.
 It's used to rank artworks and determine the winner of each round.

 ### Prize Pool
 The prize pool is a collection of funds accumulated from a portion of each transaction fee.
-At the end of each round, this pool is distributed between the winning artist and the holders of the winning artwork's prints.
+At the end of each round, this pool is distributed between the winning artist and the holders of the winning artwork's mints.

 ## Technical Architecture